tinic/constixel/README.md

 ## Applications

 - Interface rendering on embedded devices.
+Perfect to target monochrome or grayscale OLED screens or just to save memory when rendering to full RGB OLED screens.
 - Send graphical data to your terminal through a serial or ssh connections from embedded or remote devices.
 - Add graphical output to unit tests.
 - Programmatically render static graphical assets.